BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Integration-List.md

 !!! warning
     When more than one npc with that name exists, it will give an exception when used in like `npcteleport` events or `npcrange` objective.
-    This is still useful when you have 5 Npcs with the same name bound to a conversation.
+    Having multiple Npcs with the name can be used when identifying a concrete Npc, like when starting a conversation (with the `npc_conversations` section) or in the `npcinteract` and `npckill` objectives.

 ```YAML title="Example"
 npcs: